standardebooks/manual/8-typography.rst

 Chinese
 =======

 #.
-Wade-Giles is the preferred method of transliterating Chinese script.
+Wade-Giles is the preferred method of transliterating Chinese script. (`See here for discussion. <https://github.com/standardebooks/laozi_tao-te-ching_james-legge/issues/2>`__) Transliteration to Wade-Giles from Legge is permitted, but not required.

 #.
 In Wade-Giles transliteration, rough breathing marks are set using :utf:`ʽ` (U+02BD).